LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

-Now, let's try to show the property and apartment information in the search results, similarly to how it's done on Booking.com website:
+Now, let's try to show the property and apartment information in the search results, similarly to how it's done on the Booking.com website:

 ![Booking search results apartments](images/booking-com-search-results-rooms.png)

-As you can see, every apartment may have its type, size in square meters, number of small/large/sofa beds, number of bedrooms, living rooms and bathrooms.
+As you can see, every apartment may have its type, size in square meters, number of small/large/sofa beds, and number of bedrooms, living rooms, and bathrooms.
 So let's return all of that.

 ---